BernardGreenberg/NXSYS/README.md

 Please ignore admonitions in the interlocking and other help texts about not redistributing without permission (it's public now), and old email addresses there as well; contact me via GitHub if need be.
 Unless you do real development, there shouldn't be any need to redistribute as long as this repository exists.

+I am not, and have not been, associated with any transportation provider nor signal engineering contractor, nor has any endorsed this work, although during its history quite a few people such people have contributed knowledge, critique, and fanship.

-## Code languages and Windows version
+## Code languages and the Windows version

 This application is currently in C++11 (the 2011 standard of C++), exploiting STL.
 The core of the functionality is in that language only, and, in principle, can run on MS Windows, for which it was originally written  (Win16 then Win32).
 It presently contains preprocessor conditionalizations to that end; it was ported to the Mac in late 2014.
 The User Interface artifacts in this tree are in Objective C++ (embedded in C++11), an Apple proprietary storage-management regime and Object-Oriented GUI system which preceded Swift as their   preferred application development language, but still supported.
 Its syntax extends that of C++ incompatibly; it is well-documented, but difficult to master.
 Also in Objective C++ is my original simulation of the Win32 API, which was my solution to maximizing the code that ran compatibly on both platforms.
 Foolishly, I rejected the advice of those wiser than myself suggesting the use of Qt or other cross-platform GUI substrates, which may or may not have been easier, but would surely have introduced other problems.